Jian87/java_web_zzZ/README.md

 ## zzZ
-This repository is a self practice project for java web development based on spring framework.
+This repository is a self practice project for java web development.

 ## Dependence